ChirpyC/EZMobSpawns/README.md

   > ```
 </details>
 <details>
-  <summary> <code>regionRestriction</code> Restricts spawning to a specified, repeatable area.</summary>
+  <summary> <code>areaRestriction</code> Restricts spawning to a specified, repeatable area.</summary>

   > ##
   >
-  > - *regionSize*: the size of the region in chunks
+  > - *areaSize*: the size of the area in chunks
-  > - *repeat*: how frequently to repeat the region
+  > - *repeat*: how frequently to repeat the area
-  > - *offsestX*: (optional) the number chunks to offset the region by on the x-axis.
+  > - *offsestX*: (optional) the number chunks to offset the area by on the x-axis.
 If omitted, defaults to 0
-  > - *offsestZ*: (optional) the number chunks to offset the region by on the z-axis.
+  > - *offsestZ*: (optional) the number chunks to offset the area by on the z-axis.
 If omitted, defaults to 0
   >
   > #### Example:
   > ```